-Insert image B04886_08-01-044.png
+Insert image B04886_08_05.png

+You can find more on working with console at https://developer.chrome.com/devtools/docs/console

 Tuning performance

 Performance is user experience.
 If it takes too long to load a page or UI to respond the user is likely to leave the application and never come back.
 It’s especially true with web apps.
 In chapter 3 “DOM Scripting and AJAX” we compared different approaches to manipulate the DOM.
 In order to find out how fast an approach was we used performance built-in object: